deckhouse/sds-local-volume/docs/README.md

 Enabling the `sds-node-configurator` module:

-1. Create a ModuleConfig resource to activate the module:
+1. Create a ModuleConfig resource to enable the module:

    ```yaml
    kubectl apply -f - <<EOF